Error916/suckless.tags/README.md

 - If you chose g then now choose an alphabet or a number to go to that workspace.

-- If you chose g then now choose an alphabet or a number to move master to that workspace.
+- If you chose m then now choose an alphabet or a number to move master to that workspace.

+- If you chose v then press j to reduce volume, k to increase or any other key to quit.

+- If you chose b then press j to reduce brightness, k to brightness or any other key to quit.

+- To quit out of the entire program when you're in the first menu, press q.

 __NOTE:__